 Paysandu has a zoo park and 2 great monuments Monumento a la Perpetuidad and the Meseta de Artigas.
 The annual beer festival is in April,

 a big event in Paysandu.

 Bus 2hrs 40mins to Mercedes

-I made my way to the bus terminal where I travelled south to Mercedes
+I made my way to the bus terminal where I traveled south (on both visits) to Mercedes

 , 2hrs 40mins.